• Latest

 We all feel lonely at times, but when you are married and feel lonely, it can signify that something is wrong in your relationship.

-If you feel lonely, it’s important to show understanding, compassion, and respect for your partner.
-Talk to them about how you’re feeling and what might help you feel better.
+If you feel lonely, showing understanding, compassion, and respect for your partner is important.
+Talk to them about your feelings and what might help you feel better.

 Maybe spend more time together or find activities that you both enjoy.
 If your partner is unwilling to work on the issue with you, it might be time to consider whether or not this is the right relationship for you.